mcdonc/.nixconfig/videos/backups/script.rst

 - When the links are broken, wild things can happen.
 When the moon is just right, for example, the X server won't start.

-- Solution: don't back up the symlinks (and thus, don't restore the symlinks).
+- Solution: don't back up symlinks that point into ``/nix`` (and thus, don't restore any broken symlinks).

 - To do this, before you back up, use ``findnixlinks.py`` at https://github.com/mcdonc/.nixconfig/blob/master/videos/backups/findnixlinks.py